 Street Fighter X G.I.
 Joe #1 | Writer: Aubrey Sitterson | Artist: Emilio Laiso | Colorist: David Garcia Cruz | Publisher: IDW Publishing

 I’ve always been a G.I.
-Joe fan, and the amount of hours I logged in playing the various incarnations of Street Fighter II for Super Nintendo would blow your mind.
+Joe fan and the number of hours I logged in playing the various incarnations of Street Fighter II for Super Nintendo would blow your mind.
 So naturally, I was all smiles when a crossover was announced pitting these two franchises against one another.

 The story starts off right in the thick of things as a secret tournament is being held by M. Bison and Destro.
 Its purpose is kind of hokey fails to provide any substance on the matter.
 The book’s layout is full is of information on the individual fighters, 16 fighter tournament brackets and “secret files.”

 The matchups in this issue’s side of the bracket are Rufus vs. The Baroness, Crimson Viper vs. Snake Eyes, Hakan vs. Roadblock, and Ryu vs. Jinx.
 Each fight told its own story that produced entertaining and surprising results.

 The artwork and coloring of Emilio Laiso and David Garcia Cruz presents a whirlwind of energetic fighting action along with an expressive flair that impeccably encapsulates the aura of both franchises.

 While the creators did all of the characters justice, Snake Eyes stole the show and looked right at home in the Street Fighter realm.
 When looking at the rest of the field, there are only two fighters I can see who have a chance of beating the silent ninja commando.
 I hope he becomes a DLC character in future installments of the video game.